FDA Suspends Registration of Dixie Dew, Contract Manufacturer for SoyNut Butter Company

 - All flavors and sizes of I.M.
 Healthy Granola

 Do not eat or serve I.M.
 Healthy SoyNut Butter or I.M.
-Healthy Granola, or or Dixie Diner’s Club brand Carb Not Beanit Butter.
+Healthy Granola, Dixie Diner’s Club brand Carb Not Beanit Butter, or Pro Sports Club 20/20 Life Styles Yogurt Peanut Crunch Bars.
 Even if some of the soynut butter or granola was eaten or served and no one got sick, throw the rest of the product away.
 Put it in a sealed bag in the trash so that children, pets, or other animals can't eat it.

 Contact your health care provider if you think you or your child became ill after eating I.M.
 Healthy brand SoyNut Butter or I.M.
-Healthy Granola, or Dixie Diner’s Club brand Carb Not Beanit Butter, especially if you or your child develop diarrhea that lasts for more than three days, or is accompanied by high fever, blood in the stool, or so much vomiting that you cannot keep liquids down and you pass very little urine.
+Healthy Granola, Dixie Diner’s Club brand Carb Not Beanit Butter, or Pro Sports Club 20/20 Life Styles Yogurt Peanut Crunch Bars, especially if you or your child develop diarrhea that lasts for more than three days, or is accompanied by high fever, blood in the stool, or so much vomiting that you cannot keep liquids down and you pass very little urine.

 The SoyNut Butter Company has initiated a voluntary recall of all I.M.
 Healthy SoyNut Butter and I.M.
 Healthy Granola products, and Dixie Diner’s Club brand Carb Not Beanit Butter.
 For questions or concerns, please call the company at 800-288-1012.